HNN217 - Primary Health Care

-Trimester 1: Burwood (Melbourne), CBD*, Waterfront (Geelong)
+Trimester 1: Burwood (Melbourne), Community Based Delivery (CBD)*, Warrnambool, Waterfront (Geelong)

 Must be enrolled in course D355, D381, D387, H326, H329

-Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will spend on average 150 hours over the trimester undertaking synchronous and asynchronous teaching and learning activities for this unit.

 |Scheduled learning activities - campus||